Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 I've used paintbrush extenders throughout my painting career for various types of painting projects.
 Brush extenders are very useful in different situations, whether it's to paint high walls above a staircase, or to cut-in ceiling corners faster.

-These tools are awesome for high walls if you're scared of extension ladders, or if you don't own one.
-No need to tape your paint brush to a painting pole with this tool.
+These tools are awesome for high walls if you're scared of extension ladders, or if you don't own a ladder and don't want to buy one.
+With this tool, you don't have to tape a paintbrush to an extension pole or use the metal adapters that hold your brush.

 The Shur-Line extender includes metal prongs that hold the paintbrush in place.
 Two wing nuts allow you to adjust the angle of the brush for your cut-ins.

-If you've ever used metal brush extenders with wingnuts, you know how annoying they can be to work with at times.
-The wingnuts on mine would come loose under pressure, even after hand-tightening them with a wrench.
-Having to stop and re-tighten the nuts in the middle of cutting-in is very frustrating.
+If you've ever used metal brush extenders with wing nuts, you know how annoying they can be to work with at times.
+The wing nuts on mine would come loose under pressure, even after hand-tightening them with a wrench.
+Having to stop and re-tighten the nuts in the middle of cutting-in became a very frustrating recurrence.

-The bendable handle is what makes this tool awesome.
+The bendable handle is what gives this tool the advantage over other extenders.
 With this brush, you simply bend the handle to whatever angle you want without having to worry about nuts and bolts coming loose while working.
+My initial concern was that the brush might bend back while painting, but it does not.
+You have to really force the handle to bend it.

-This is both a negative and a positive.
-Most paint brush extenders, like the Shur-Line one I used previously, you have to forcefully insert the handle of the brush in between tension prongs, but with this tool, the handle of the brush itself is threaded to screw onto any painting pole.
+It's both a positive and a negative that the brush itself is the extender.
+For most paintbrush extenders, like the Shur-Line one I used previously, you have to force the brush handle in between tension prongs and tighten adjustable parts, but with this tool, the handle of the brush itself screws onto any painting pole.
+There are no parts to adjust.

 Cutting-in with the Goose Neck

-The brush is made of a polyester/nylon blend and cleans up well.
-The 2 1/2-inch size is good for filling corners and cutting-in, and for a smaller brush, it holds a good amount of paint.
+The brush is made of a polyester/nylon blend and cleans up well with water.
+The 2 1/2-inch size is good for vertical wall corners and cutting-in ceiling lines, and for a smaller brush, it holds a good amount of paint.

 Is the Goose Neck Extendable Paintbrush Worth Buying?